tomasstolker/species/docs/overview.rst

 **Dust extinction**

-- ISM relation from `Cardelli et al. (1989) <https://ui.adsabs.harvard.edu/abs/1989ApJ...345..245C/abstract>`_
+- Extinction models from `dust-extinction <https://dust-extinction.readthedocs.io/en/latest/dust_extinction/choose_model.html>`_
-- Extinction cross sections computed with `PyMieScatt <https://pymiescatt.readthedocs.io>`_
+- Dust cross sections computed with `PyMieScatt <https://pymiescatt.readthedocs.io>`_
-- Optical constants compiled by `Mollière et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..67M/abstract>`_
+- Optical constants adopted from `Mollière et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..67M/abstract>`_

 Please give credit to the relevant references when using any of the external data in a publication.
 More information is available on the respective websites.
 Support for other datasets can be requested by creating an `issue <https://github.com/tomasstolker/species/issues>`_ on the Github page.